Problem 1: Recycled Rags for Lint-free Cleaning Cloths

-Many distributors and end-users are understandably confused about what products are lint free and which ones are not.
+Many customers seek a sustainable option for lint-free cleaning cloths and choose to come down the route of utilising industrial rag wipers, but distributors and end-users are understandably confused about what products are lint-free and which ones are not.
 Some cloths are advertised as being ‘low lint’, without it being clear what is meant by this.

-For cleaners who wanted to avoid lint, the simplest solution was to steer clear of fabric rags altogether.
-As alternatives, they could turn to chamois leather, gauze or cheesecloth.
-The disadvantage of these was the expense: unit for unit they were many times more costly than traditional mixed rags.
+For cleaners who want to avoid lint and have a 100% complete lint-free cloth, the simplest solution was to steer clear of recycled textile rags altogether and go for a non-woven option.
+As alternatives, they could turn to chamois leather, gauze or cheesecloth but the disadvantage of these, besides not being recycled, is the expense: unit for unit they are many times more costly than 100% recycled industrial textile wiper rags.

 Nylon treatment would also reduce lint in cleaning cloths, but this would make the rag unsuitable for use with some detergents.
 Fortunately, manufacturers can now produce high-quality lint-free cotton polishing cloths, through a production process known as microfibre weaving.

-These microfibre rags are woven together in such a way that short strands do not detach when they are used or exposed to heat.
+These microfibre cloths are woven together in such a way that short strands do not detach when they are used or exposed to heat.
 They also create a variegated cleaning surface that is more effective at removing stains and dirt with less dependence on detergents.

 Above: A video of the inline metal detection unit in action at our Manchester, UK textile recycling facility.